The Deep (aquarium): Education

 The aquarium's education programme hosts 30,000 primary and secondary school students each year.
 Some of the themes covered in these programmes include food chains, caring for the marine environment, predator-prey relationships, adaptations, and habitats.
 The Deep also hosts group sleepovers and a variety of special events during the year.

-Two Rivers Restaurant

-From 2002 until the Coronavirus Pandemic in 2020, The Deep was also home to the "Two Rivers Restaurant", described as one of the most unusual restaurants Hull has to offer.
-It was located in the heart of the aquarium.
-The menu was inspired by locally sourced and sustainable ingredients and diners could watch fish swim past in the tank next to them.

 The Deep Business Centre

 To aid the funding of The Deep, The Deep Business Centre was set up.
 Opening in 2001 The Deep Business Centre has been the home for a wide variety of different companies.

 Along with offering fully serviced office spaces to organisations, The Deep Business Centre offers 'Pods' which are permanent/semi permanent desk spaces and temporary desk spaces.
 The Deep Business Centre is part of the Flexible Space Association of which the Head of Business and Corporate of The Deep is chair and The Hull & Humber Chamber of Commerce.